-Our law firm brings serious injury and wrongful death lawsuits against ManorCare in Maryland when their negligence brings significant harm or causes a death.
-This article provides an overview on this company and insight on bringing nursing home malpractice claims against it.Background
+Our law firm brings serious injury and wrongful death lawsuits against ManorCare in Maryland when their negligence brings significant harm or causes death.
+This article provides an overview of this company and insight on bringing nursing home malpractice claims against it.Background

 Right now, there are 31 ManorCare facilities in Maryland (in cities such as Silver Spring, Potomac, Towson, Catonsville, Bethesda, Chevy Chase, Upper Marlboro, Baltimore, Rosedale, Pikesville, Hagerstown, Ellicott City, Derwood, Beltsville, Adelphi, Hyattsville, and Chestertown).
 There are about 11 Arden Courts facilities in Maryland and four Heartland facilities.
 For

 better or worse, this is the future of nursing home care.
 Large for-profit providers who make millions of dollars a year with a great incentive to keep costs as low as possible.
 (See one judge's view in 2014 on Manor Care doing just this below.)

 HCR ManorCare wears a number of hats.
 They provide long-term nursing care, short-term care (for example, for patients requiring rehabilitation after surgery), Alzheimer's care and hospice care.
-Whether because of a shift in ManorCare’s focus or hospital overcrowding, ManorCare has assumed the role of caregiver for patients who have serious medical conditions.
+Whether because of a shift in ManorCare’s focus or hospital overcrowding, ManorCare has assumed the role of caregiver for patients who have severe medical conditions.

-Ideally, that goal would be supplemented with properly trained staff, competent and caring doctors, and adequate staff-to-patient ratios.
+Ideally, that goal would be supplemented with adequately trained staff, competent and caring doctors, and adequate staff-to-patient ratios.
 Too often, however, our medical negligence lawyers and nursing home malpractice lawyers find that these grandiose goals are undercut by companies that care more about their bottom line than the care they provide their patients.

 The federal government evaluates, rates and compares nursing homes.
 The results for Maryland ManorCare facilities are less than impressive.
 Grouped together and averaged, these are the results: